-This piece originally appeared in the January 2018 edition of Fernie Fix Magazine.
+This piece originally appeared in the January 2018 ‘The New Year’ issue of Fernie Fix Magazine.

 A series of charts on the Internet (in an article called The Tail End) break down how much time there is within a hypothetical 90-year lifespan to spend on things that matter.
 The author of these charts, Tim Urban, was floored to realize that 80% of all the time he would ever spend with his parents already happened before he turned 18.